 8With him is an arm of flesh, but with us is Yahweh our God to help us and to fight our battles.”
 The people relied upon on the words of Hezekiah king of Judah.

 15So now do not let Hezekiah deceive you or mislead you in this way, and do not believe him, for no god of any nation or kingdom has been able to rescue his people out of my hand and out of the hand of my fathers.
-How much less will your god rescue you out of my hand?’”
+How much less will your god rescue you out of my hand?”

 17He also wrote letters to insult Yahweh the God of Israel and to speak against him, saying, “Just as the gods of the nations of the other lands have not rescued their people out of my hand, so the god of Hezekiah will not rescue his people out of my hand.”

-21Yahweh sent an angel, who cut off all the mighty men of valor and the leaders and captains in the camp of the king of Assyria.
+21So Yahweh sent an angel, who wiped out all the mighty men of valor and the leaders and commanders in the camp of the king of Assyria.
 So he returned with shame of face to his own land.
-When he had come into the house of his god, those who came out from his own bowels killed him there with the sword.
+When he had come into the house of his god, some of his own sons struck him down there with the sword.

 23And many brought gifts to Jerusalem to Yahweh, and precious things to Hezekiah king of Judah, such that he was exalted in the eyes of all nations from that time onward.